 Tips for Student Success

-As your student transitions to online coursework, they will need to establish a new routine.
+When completing online coursework, it may be helpful for students to establish a routine.
 You can help your student develop positive habits by encouraging them to practice these tips for success.

 - Log in daily.
 Students should check D2L and their APSU email every day to receive updates from their professors.
 D2L and APSU email are accessed through AP OneStop.